Accessibility of the festival

 Pride Village

-Střelecký Island is wheelchair accessible via elevator.
-Accessible toilets are located in the bridge pillar (for a small fee) or portable toilets (free).
+Střelecký Island is accessible via an elevator.
+Accessible toilets are also available in the bridge pillar (paid).

 Pride Youth